JuliaComputing/ScaledNumbersInput.jl/README.md

 # ScaledNumbersInput

-Provides an `@SI` macro for converting numbers with SI prefixes
+Provides the `@SI` macro for converting numbers with SI prefixes

 ## Examples